- About Us

 FY12 Funding: ~$4.969M

-3. The NPDPSC also plays a decisive role in resolving suspected cases or clusters of cases of food acquired prion disease that are often magnified by the media stirring intense public alarm.
-To date, the NPDPSC has examined over 4,700 suspected incidents of prion diseases and has definitely confirmed presence and type of prion disease in nearly 2,800 cases.
+The NPDPSC also plays a decisive role in resolving suspected cases or clusters of cases of food acquired prion disease that are often magnified by the media stirring intense public alarm.
+To date, the NPDPSC has examined over 5,000 suspected incidents of prion diseases and has definitely confirmed presence and type of prion disease in 3,061 cases.

-4. The NPDPSC represents the last line of defense in safeguarding US public health against prion diseases because the United States ─ unlike other countries such as Canada, the United Kingdom and other European Countries and Japan ─ does not have a robust animal prion surveillance system.
+The NPDPSC represents the last line of defense in safeguarding US public health against prion diseases because the United States ─ unlike other BSE affected countries such as the United Kingdom, the European Union and Japan ─ does not have a sufficiently robust animal prion surveillance system.

 The NPDPSC offers assurances, to the countries that import (or are considering importing) meat from the United States, that the U.S is free of indigenous human cases of “mad cow” disease.
 Recently South Korean health officials resumed importation of US beef to their country after a visit to the NPDPSC provided assurances regarding rigorous human prion surveillance (see letter).

 (2) We ask for a Congressional investigation regarding the adequacy of the USDA's BSE surveillance program and its oversight of human safeguards against BSE.

 Currently the primary USDA’s safeguard against BSE infected beef entering the U.S food supply is by the removal of specified risk materials (SRMs) - or the parts of an animal that would contain BSE - from every animal at slaughter.